aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

         - key: example.com/another-taint
           effect: NoSchedule

+      # The amount of time a Node can live on the cluster before being removed
+      # Avoiding long-running Nodes helps to reduce security vulnerabilities as well as to reduce the chance of issues that can plague Nodes with long uptimes such as file fragmentation or memory leaks from system processes
+      # You can choose to disable expiration entirely by setting the string value 'Never' here
+      expireAfter: 720h | Never

       # Requirements that constrain the parameters of provisioned nodes.
       # These requirements are combined with pod.spec.topologySpreadConstraints, pod.spec.affinity.nodeAffinity, pod.spec.affinity.podAffinity, and pod.spec.nodeSelector rules.
       # Operators { In, NotIn, Exists, DoesNotExist, Gt, and Lt } are supported.